jamiedishy/DiscScheduling/README.md

 To compile, execute and view the output the project, follow these steps:
 1. make
 2. ./program
-3. Check my_output.txt for the output of the program
+3. Check output.txt for the output of the program